 Most practice is done with a partner: each working at his or her own level of ability, alternating as uke (the attacker) and nage (the one who is attacked).
 Both roles are stressed; each contributes skills that enhance overall sensitivity and control.

-Students train to neutralize the energy of the opponent's attack and to redirect and focus it into techniques of martial efficiency and power.
+Students train to neutralize the energy of the attack launched by the opponent and to redirect and focus it into techniques of martial efficiency and power.
 At the same time, the student can use the same philosophy to deal with stress and conflict in daily life, and learn to remain calm under all conditions.

 All Aikido techniques and movements are based on the idea of harmony.
 Aikido emphasizes blending with an attacker by moving in such a way as to neutralize the force of the attack itself and thus neutralize the attacker.
-This is done by using spherical movements which allow the Aikido student to deflect the attacker's energy while simultaneously entering close to the attacker; "to blend with the attack," and so neutralize it.
+This is done by using spherical movements which allow the Aikido student to deflect the energy of the attacker while simultaneously entering close to the attacker, to blend with the attack, and so neutralize it.

 Properly executed, some techniques are spectacular, sending the opponent flying through the air.
 Others are more subtle: small deft movements that immobilize the aggressor.
 Both results are achieved not through the use of brute strength, but by blending and neutralizing the attack, followed by circular and flowing techniques to unsettle the opponent, and completing the movement with a throw or immobilization.
 Because great strength is not required, Aikido can be practiced by men and women of all ages.